Ty-Manning/LocalGPT/README.md

 - **Flask API**: Provides an interface for interacting with the local LLM.
 - **Ollama Integration**: Uses Ollama Python libraries and API for language model functionality.
-- **Real-Time Streaming**: Supports streaming responses in real-time from the LLM, although this feature is not yet integrated into the web app.
-As a result, the LLM may be slow with large responses.
+- **Real-Time Streaming**: Supports streaming responses in real-time from the LLM
 ## Models

 - Default models: "qwen2" and "llama3".
 These models can be changed as needed.